These succulent sesame shrimp with a wonderful sauce of honey and garlic are ready in just 20 minutes, including prepping the ingredients.

 You can keep the leftovers in the fridge, in a sealed container, for up to 3 days.
 Reheat them gently, in the microwave, at 50% power.

 👩🏻🍳 I publish a new or updated recipe every month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 - 1 ½ lb. raw shrimp large, peeled, and deveined

 - ½ teaspoon Diamond Crystal kosher salt or ¼ teaspoon of any other salt**

 - 1 tablespoon sesame seeds

-- In a small bowl, whisk together the soy sauce, honey, garlic powder, red pepper flakes and cornstarch.
+- In a medium bowl, whisk together the sauce ingredients.
 Set aside.